[Foundational Literacy] 3 Questions About Sight Words Answered

 While each list compiles words from different age-appropriate reading materials, together, they have many words in common.
 Readsters.com takes the top 100 words from the Dolch list and the Fry list and finds a combined total of 130 unique words; all words on the Dolch 100 list appear on the Fry "1,000 Instant Words" list.

 One list is not necessarily better than the other, and ultimately, just as every emerging reader’s journey is unique, the benefits of sticking to one list over another, mixing and matching, or creating your own sight word list will depend on the individual student.

 How can technology support sight word instruction?

-One student favorite for learning sight words is the Driving Test area, which is unlocked after students complete level 40 in their core reading lessons.
-Students are given the option to test on sight words, letters and sounds, or content words.
+Reading Eggs lessons feature their very own sequence for introducing sight words, created after carefully consulting the Dolch and Fry sight words lists, as well as other reputable educational sources.
+In lower-grade-level lessons, students are slowly introduced to simple sight words like “I,” “am,” and “a.”
+Words are repeated throughout activities and used in leveled reading passages so that students familiarize themselves with the words in different situations.
+The Driving Tests area gives students the option to test on sight words, letters and sounds, or content words.
 The game rewards students for successfully mastering a test with 60 seconds of play in a race car game.
 And, you can easily monitor students’ progress in learning sight words through detailed student reports.